 Also known as Enguli, Waragi is the generic term for domestically distilled gin.

 Originally known as ‘war gin’, Waragi prepared many Ugandan soldiers to overcome what was ranged against them in order to reach new horizons of accomplishment.
 Waragi has become more than a drink, it’s a cultural digest.

 These two forms of waragi in Uganda; ‘Kasese’, original distilled in the district of Kasese in Western Uganda and sold all over the country, and ‘Lira’ which is from Lira district in northern Uganda.

 The two waragi brands taste and smell differently but still have the same sharp tang.

 Today, there are many brands of Waragi in Uganda but Uganda waragi is the most famous.
-It is said to contain the “spirit of Uganda” in the way takes you to heights worthy of your sweetest escape.
+It is said to contain the “spirit of Uganda” in the way that takes you to heights worthy of your sweetest escape.

-Major Beers in Uganda include Nile special, Bell Lager, Club Beer, Enguli, Tusker Malt, Castle Lager, Guinness, Nile Special, Eagle and Senator.
+Major Beers in Uganda include Nile special, Bell Lager, Club Beer, Enguli, Tusker Malt, Castle Lager, Guinness, Nile Special, Eagle, and Senator.

 Nile Special, Bell Lager, Club Beer, and Tusker Malt are the four most popular beers in the country.
 Ugandans, on any given evening, might be found at their favorite bar with a clutch of these beers while bobbing their heads to the background music playing in a bar.